dillonkearns/elm-ical/README.md

 ## Known Limitations

-- If a `TZID` value does not have a matching `VTIMEZONE`, it is currently kept as a `FloatingTime` value instead of being resolved through IANA data.
 - `VTIMEZONE` support is intended for practical real-world feeds, but it is still not a complete implementation of every valid observance rule shape allowed by RFC 5545.
-- The generation API still exposes some invalid states directly, notably `EventTime(..)` and the raw `RecurrenceRule` record in `Ical.Recurrence`.
+The common yearly pattern (`FREQ=YEARLY;BYMONTH=...;BYDAY=...`) is supported, along with `RDATE`, `UNTIL`, and historical observance chains.